bkthigpen/angular-search-itunes/README.md

 # Angular Search iTunes

 A quick little project to learn the basics of modern Angular.
 I haven't touched it since 2016, I think.
-And even then, it was more in a demo capacity There's still quite a few things left to do before it's 100% ready, such as componentizing it a bit more and look at state management, but for a quick little attempt, it gets the job done.
+And even then, it was more in a demo capacity.
+There's still quite a few things left to do before it's 100% ready, such as componentizing it a bit more and look at state management, but for a quick little attempt, it gets the job done.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.